Softly and Tenderly: Use in modern culture

 The song was featured in the film Urban Cowboy at Bud's (John Travolta's character) uncle's funeral.

 The film The Trip to Bountiful makes recurrent use of the song, particularly a recording of it by Cynthia Clawson.

 An a cappella version is sung by Alessandro Nivola in the film Junebug.

 In the movie Walk the Line the song is played in the church that June Carter Cash takes Johnny Cash to for his first time out of the house after stopping his drug use.

-The melody appears twice in the movie Abrupt Decision, released 2011.
+The melody appears twice in the movie Abrupt Decision (2011).

 The song is performed in A Prairie Home Companion.

 In November 2017, Carrie Underwood performed the hymn as part of the In Memoriam segment, which culminated in a tribute to the fifty-eight Route 91 shooting victims, at the 51st annual CMA Awards.

 It was performed at the funeral of Adele Stackhouse (Sookie's Granny), in True Blood.

 It was also performed in the film Tender Mercies.